-Each Business Unit has risk management processes which are aligned to the overall TWUL risk management framework.
-Key specific Business Unit considerations are outlined below, grouped across Wholesale and Retail due to the similarities in the nature of these areas.
-The regulatory framework, and the ODIs which the Business Units are aligned to deliver, are outlined in the Chapter 5A "Description of the TWU Financing Group".
+Each business area has risk management processes which are aligned to the overall TWUL risk management framework.
+Key specific business area considerations are outlined below, grouped across wholesale and retail due to the similarities in the nature of these areas.
+Each business area is overlaid by the regulatory framework and the outcome delivery incentives ("ODIs") which the business areas are aligned to deliver, are outlined in the Chapter 5 "Description of the TWU Financing Group".